msadat50/SCARA-ROBOTIC-ARM/README.md

 ### What is the problem you are trying to solve?
 How to control the robot movement/ giving them commands?
+How are we gonna work out the calculations?

 ### What are the requirements for this assignment?

-The requirements for this project are arduino, stepper motor, servo, pen, wires, drive motor, Acrylic Sheet, battery pack with batteries, and bolts and nuts.
+The requirements for this project are arduino, stepper motor, maybe a servo, pen, wires, drive motor, Acrylic Sheet, battery pack with batteries, and bolts and nuts.

 2 stepper motors control each of the 2 arms, servo will control the height of the pen